shivaamm/HackChennai/README.md

 # HackChennai
 This will be the github repository for Hackchennai hackathon :)

+Edusite is an online platform specially for college students from CSE background.

 # Team Name - Hex-Code

 Name of website - Edusite All in One